ianrenton/ianrenton.com/www/cv/index.md

 Feb&nbsp;2014 &mdash; Present
 </td><td>
 <p><b>Principal Software Engineer at (Current Employer)</b></p>
 <p>Lead engineer for £1M+ of software effort on a major £15M+ "game-changer" project for the company.
-Produced customer-focused technical documentation at the bid stage to help secure the work, followed by the full range of requirements, architectural design, detailed design and test documentation during the design phase of the project.</p>
+Produced customer-focused technical documentation at the bid stage to help secure the work, followed by the full range of requirements, architectural design, detailed design and test documentation.</p>
+<p>Interviewed and selected three new members of the team to support the work.</p>
-<p>Currently leading a team of 4 to develop the software applications during the first half of 2016, with trials and testing to begin in the summer.
-Interviewed and selected new members of the team.</p>
+<p>Currently leading a team of 4 to finish up development of the software applications during the autumn of 2016, alongside our ongoing trials and testing programme.</p>
 </td></tr><tr><td>

 Oct&nbsp;2009 &mdash; Feb&nbsp;2014